 - Missing or loose rear suspension bolts

 These early production hiccups substantially impacted the 2021 model’s reliability.
-While it’s not a complete write-off, you’re better off with a later year if you want peace of mind.
+While it’s not a total write-off, you’re better off with a later year if you want peace of mind.

 Want the exact details?
 Check out the NHTSA 2021 Ford Bronco Sport recalls and complaints.